marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 ## Monitoring Bugs

-Having nice dashboards and solid tracking is one thing, but if you don't look at them they're pretty much worthless.
+Having nice dashboards and robust tracking is one thing, but if you don't look at them they're pretty much worthless.
 On the other hand if you have too much information it becomes noise.
 You also have to make decisions regarding how much monitoring you want to be doing versus building new things.

-### Alerts
+### AlertsUsually

 #### PagerDuty